When it comes to sexual health, the trusty combo of condoms and lube remains the single most effective way to minimise the risk of STIs and HIV.

 Using lubricant correctly is just as vital as choosing the right condom.
 It helps make fucking easier and reduces the risk of the condom slipping off or breaking.

-When it comes to using lube, more is definitely more - as long as it’s in all the right places.
-So get it on the condom and up your arse before you get down to it.
+When it comes to using lube, more is definitely better - as long as it’s in all the right places.
+So get it on the condom and in your ass before you get down to it.